smilinhawaiian/asciilines/README.md

 ## Build and Run

-Build and Run this program and with `insertbuildandruncommandhere` passing in a tvg file as the program argument for example:
+Build and Run this program and with `cargo run testfilename.tvg` passing in a tvg file as the program argument(in Rust) for example:

+cargo run tests/test1.tvg

+Here is an example session.
+The lines beginning with $ were typed by me: the other lines are program output.

+    $ cat tests/test1.tvg
+    3 4
+    * 1 -1 h 5
+    # -1 1 v 5
+    $ cargo run tests/test1.tvg
+    .#..
+    *#**
+    .#..
+    $

+To run the python version instead:

 python3 asciilines.py tests/test1.tvg